Our objectives

 Purchases

 Between 28 September and 14 October 2022, the Bank of England, in line with its financial stability objective, conducted temporary and targeted purchases of index-linked and long-dated conventional UK government bonds (gilts).
-The purpose of these purchases, was to act as a temporary backstop to restore orderly conditions in the market for index-linked and long-dated UK government bonds (gilts), and in doing so, reduce risks from contagion to credit conditions for UK households and businesses.
+These purchases sought to act as a temporary backstop to restore orderly conditions in the market for index-linked and long-dated UK government bonds (gilts), and in doing so reduce risks from contagion to credit conditions for UK households and businesses.

-The gilts purchased in these operations were held within a segregated portfolio of the Asset Purchase Facility.
-In total, the Bank purchased £19.3bn of gilts, of which £12.1bn were long-dated conventional gilts and £7.2bn were index-linked gilts.
+The gilts bought in these operations were held in a segregated portfolio of the Asset Purchase Facility.
+In total, the Bank bought £19.3 billion of gilts, of which £12.1 billion were long-dated conventional gilts and £7.2 billion were index-linked gilts.

 Further details of the Bank’s financial stability gilt purchases can be found in the 28 September 2022 news release and Market Notice as well as the 11 October 2022 news release and Market Notice.
 The APF Quarterly report for Q4 2022 also includes further information regarding the Bank’s financial stability intervention.